A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Introduction

 \subsection{Our Contributions}

-The three aforementioned perspectives are beginning to change and we believe that it is a suitable time to revisit the perennial question of how best to set up an insurance marketplace for cyber loss events.
+The three aforementioned perspectives are beginning to change and the emergence of data sharing platforms \citep{eling2020cyber}, the potential introduction of data sharing mandates by relevant regulatory bodies, and advancements of modelling techniques in the academic world all point towards a promising outlook, where corporates, insurers/reinsurers, regulators, and cybersecurity experts/researchers can work more closely to achieve a better quantitative understanding of cyber incidents and cyber losses.
+As discussed in \citep{eiopa2018}, some insurers/reinsurers are beginning to improve their pricing models for cyber risk by purchasing databases from external providers.
+Hence, we believe that it is a suitable time to revisit the perennial question of how best to set up an insurance marketplace for cyber loss events.
 In this paper, we introduce for the first time a Bonus-Malus framework for cyber risk insurance that provides IT-specific incentive mechanisms for encouraging sound IT governance and technology developments.
-Specifically, we explore a class of Bonus-Malus systems in which an insured enjoys a discount in the cost of risk transfer as a result of their upfront expenses in risk reduction in the form of self-mitigation measures; and like-wise an insurer benefits from encouraging risk reduction in their risk pools to provide competitive pricing of insurance premium.
-Under this framework, we also demonstrate how to develop loss models and decision models under uncertainty.
+Specifically, we explore a class of Bonus-Malus systems in which an insured enjoys a discount in the cost of risk transfer as a result of their upfront expenses in risk reduction in the form of self-mitigation measures; and like-wise an insurer benefits from encouraging risk reduction in their risk pools to provide competitive pricing of insurance premiums.
+Under this framework, we also demonstrate how to develop decision models under uncertainty.
+Building this mutually beneficial mechanism into cyber risk insurance can hopefully attract more interests from potential customers and lead to better understandings of the effects of cybersecurity countermeasures on cyber incidents, which can help bridge the gap in product standardisation.

 To illustrate this framework and the associated decision problems, let us consider an organisation which provides a service that is exposed to the threat of distributed denial-of-service (DDoS) attacks.
 Such an organisation may opt to use network traffic filtering as well as a content distribution network, and may use multiple servers to balance the network load.
 As such, there are various countermeasures for mitigating the threats of DDoS attacks and ensuring the availability of the service, but each of such self-mitigation measures adds to the upfront costs of risk reduction.
 Therefore, the organisation needs to determine the quantum of its security (i.e., risk reduction) budget and distribute this across these self-mitigation measures.
 We argue that this budget for risk reduction needs to and can be determined in tandem with risk transfer decisions, i.e., the purchase of cyber risk insurance.
 Moreover, a cyber risk insurer can incorporate incentive mechanisms in their insurance policies to encourage such risk reduction provision through offsetting the expenses of risk reduction by a discount in the pricing of the insurance premium.
 This highlights the need for a comprehensive framework in which losses incurred by cyber threats can be realistically modelled and the rational decisions of organisations in the face of cyber threats can be quantitatively analysed.